(Screenshot depicting the 3D model of a futuristic aircraft rendered as wireframe.)

 You need a Python runtime, either version 2.7 or 3.3+.
 It comes preinstalled on Linux and Mac; Windows users can get one from the official website.

 To run WireView 3D and some of the demos, you also need the Pygame library, available from the official website or various software repositories.
+Last but not least, Zenity is required for certain features of the WireView GUI.

 How to use